Alfex4936/Kafka-Local-CLI/README.md

 * Create a topic (name, num of partitions, num of replication factor)
 * Delete a topic (Set *delete.topic.enable=True* in your server.properties)
 * Get topic list
+* Produce data / Consume data from a topic
 * Get your wanted topic description
 * Turn off servers